About this document

 Swagger

-Swagger is a very powerful API framework that we use for many things – one of them is providing a very intuitive documentation with an interactive web client for the API.
-You can find it at the following URL: https://dracoon.team/api/.
+Swagger is a very powerful API framework that we use for many things—one of them is providing very intuitive documentation with an interactive web client for the API.
+You can find it under the /api/ URI, such as https://dracoon.team/api/ (here, dracoon.team is just an example of a DRACOON environment, which you can replace with your own environment).
 We suggest that you open up that page before reading any further.

 What you need